 I don’t know about you but I baked my way through my sweet treats repertoire pretty quickly.
-I made cookies, brownies and muffins in the first six weeks and then felt like I’d run out of steam.
+I made cookies, brownies and muffins in the first two lockdowns and then felt like I’d run out of steam.
 Baking my own bread is my new favourite thing though!
 It’s really quick to do and tastes so much better than shop bought – there’s honestly no going back.
 Plus, if you’ve got children it’s absolutely magical to see how it rises over night and explain the science behind that.
-Having said that – I still find it pretty magical myself, so give it a try!
+Having said that – I still find it pretty magical myself, so give it a try.
 Baking your own bread at home is the new ‘going out to eat.’

 Lockdown bucket list #2 – Go an entire day without touching technology